Why Bitter Gourd Leaves Turning Yellow?

 If the fruits’ size is unusually small, then this may indicate that they have a deficiency of potassium or phosphorous.

-If, after the primary face or even during the older phase, the leaves have started to yellowing and their veins remain greens, this means that your plant has a deficiency of magnesium.
+If, after the primary face or even during the older phase, the leaves have started to yellow and their veins remain green, your plant has a magnesium deficiency.

-If the leaves’ underside has a purplish tinge and gives a translucent look, this means that your plant has a sulphur deficiency.
+If the leaf’s underside has a purplish tinge and gives a translucent look, your plant has a sulphur deficiency.
 Sulphur deficiency, like iron deficiency, causes the leaves to turn yellow during the new growth.

-Now that you are aware of the deficiencies and the reason behind bitter gourd leaves turning yellow let us take a look at how you need to grow the bitter melons so that they don’t get any of these diseases plantation and earlier care is very important.
+Now that you know the deficiencies and the reason behind bitter gourd leaves turning yellow, let us look at how you need to grow the bitter melons so that they don’t get any of these diseases.
+Plantation and earlier care are very important.
 These two steps can change the future of the plant.

 Proper planting time

-The bitter gourds/melons are a warm-season crop, and the best timing for growing them is tropical and subtropical heat and humidity.
+Bitter gourds/melons are a warm-season crop, and the best time for growing them is tropical and subtropical heat and humidity.

 Always grow bitter melons in the area where the daytime temperatures range from 24 to 31 degrees centigrade ( 75 and 50 degrees Fahrenheit).

-Start planting your bitter melons in the timeline of late spring to early summer.
-Begin by sowing the seeds outside, or you can also transplant the plant but no sooner than two to three weeks after all the danger revolving around frosting has passed and the soil has started to warm up.
+Start planting your bitter melons in late spring to early summer.
+Begin by sowing the seeds outside, or you can also transplant the plant, but no sooner than two to three weeks after all the danger revolving around frosting has passed and the soil has warmed up.

 Also Read: Is Peat Moss Good for Tomatoes?

-As stated above, the bitter gourds grow in hot and humid climates, this means to choose a location which is warm and sunny, and the sun’s rays in the area for at least 6 hours each day.
+As stated above, bitter gourds grow in hot and humid climates; this means choosing a location that is warm and sunny and the sun’s rays in the area for at least 6 hours each day.

-Always plant bitter melons in the soil that has a pH ranging from 5.5 to 6.7, also it must be compost-rich and well-drained.
+Always plant bitter melons in soil with a pH ranging from 5.5 to 6.7.
+Also, it must be compost-rich and well-drained.

-Before you begin to plant or add the compost and manure, make sure you have made the beds to make your seeding and every other step easier.
+Before you plant or add the compost and manure, make sure you have made the beds to make your seeding and every other step easier.

 Bitter gourd can tolerate sandy or silty loam soil, but the soil should have a great drainage system.